GulnaraSh/Knowledge-mining-python/docs/source/errors.rst

    find __init__ module in the installed package directory change the number of cores n

-The bag might be fixed in the future, do not forget to update the package from time to time.
+The bug might be fixed in the future, do not forget to update the package from time to time.